-The intention of an artist statement and biography is to enhance what a viewer sees in the work and provide a concise handle to approach a visual piece.
-It is specific to my work and offers a unique insight into the process that led me to people-paint.
+I belive the intention of an artist statement and biography is to enhance what a viewer sees in the work and provide a concise handle to approach a visual piece.
+It has to be specific to my work and offer a unique insight into the process that led me to people-paint.

 My art is about fascination with the human figure engaged in some form of action.
 But the actual inspiration comes from engaging with people’s display of passion within their activities.
 It’s this powerful feeling of enthusiasm that is intrinsic to people throughout the world that I want to capture.
 This feeling energises something deep inside me that transcends material things.
 Enthusiasm is contagious and depicting people in this context might well encourage others to find their own passion and see its impact on the quality of life.

 Although I continually experiment with different media, watercolour allows me to find my voice and reflects who I am.
 Its immediacy and unpredictability helps express movement with atmospheric mood.
 I construct this passion by use of bold colours to introduce energy and tension to the scene.
 This translates into excitement and allows brush strokes that are both loose and explosive.